Last Updated on June 24, 2026

 Spanish and King Mackerel

-Late-summer bait schools linger into October, keeping both species active.
-Spanish mackerel work closer to shore.
-Kings stay 8 to 20 miles out.
+Late-summer bait schools persist into October, keeping both species active.
+Spanish mackerel work closer to shore, while kings stay 8 to 20 miles out.

 - Peak months: September and October